|A dust storm approaches Stratford, Texas, in 1935. From: Wikipedia: Dust Bowl|

 So, when the drought came, the dust storms emerged.
 But what caused the drought?

-A 2004 study concludes that the drought was caused by anomalous tropical sea surface temperatures (SST) during that decade and that interactions between the atmosphere and the land surface increased its severity (see image above right with SST anomalies).
+A 2004 study concludes that the drought was caused by anomalous sea surface temperatures (SST) during that decade and that interactions between the atmosphere and the land surface increased its severity (see image above right with SST anomalies).

 Sea Surface Temperature Anomalies in the Arctic